 Skills for your CV

-You'll gain scientific knowledge, research expertise and lab skills during your medical science degree which will equip you to work within a clinical or research setting.
+During your medical science degree you gain integrated scientific knowledge, research expertise and laboratory skills, which equip you to work within a clinical or research setting.

 - data analysis, evaluation and interpretation

 - observational skills, with a focus on detail and accuracy

 - teamworking an collaboration.

 Around a quarter of graduates go on to further study following a medical sciences degree.
 Further study can be essential, particularly for research jobs.
 There is also the option to apply for the NHS Scientist Training Programme.